sodiadrhain/movie-web-app/README.md

 # Movie Web App

-A web app that lists and searchs movies.
+A web app that lists and searches movies.

 ## Development Environment